davideberno/interlogica-pasticceria/README.md

 # interlogica-pasticceria

-To run the project docker and docker compose need to be installed.
+To run the project Docker and Docker Compose need to be installed.
 You can install Docker desktop, which includes both packages:

 - Mac: https://docs.docker.com/desktop/install/mac-install/